Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 unintentional forking, potentially resulting in a **fork bomb** scenario where multiple processes spawn recursively, causing system freeze.

-For example, running a Nuitka-compiled program may trigger the following
+For example, running a program compiled with **Nuitka** may trigger the following error:
-error:

 .. code::